English | Eesti keel

 - The process of broadband deployment is managed by the Ministry of Economic Affairs and Communications (MKM, Majandus-ja Kommunikatsiooniministeerium).
 The Ministry is responsible for broadband strategy and legislation.

-- The Technical Regulatory Authority (TJA, Tehnilise Järelevalve Amet) is a governmental organisation established in 2008 and operating in the administrative area of the Ministry of Economic Affairs and Communications.
+- The Consumer Protection and Technical Regulatory Authority (TTJA, Tarbijakaitse ja Tehnilise Järelevalve Amet) is a governmental organisation operating in the administrative area of the Ministry of Economic Affairs and Communications.
 It oversees and regulates technical standards and collects market data.
 The aim of the Authority is to help implement the national economic policy through improvement of safety, organising the expedient use of limited resources and increasing the reliability of the products in the field of manufacturing environments, industrial equipment, railway and electronic communication.

 - The Estonian Broadband Development Foundation (ELASA, Eesti Lairiba Arenduse Sihtasutuse) was established in 2009.
 ELASA is responsible for the EstWin project, installation of fibre-optic cables and construction of connection points.